mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

   Converts the `s` from a camelCasedString to a hypenated-string; this is the preferable naming convention in the DOM.

-**Functions from `tangojs.web.util.mixins` package.**
+**Functions from the `tangojs.web.util.mixins` package.**
-There are many ways how Javascript mixins may be implemented.
+There are many ways how Javascript mixins can be implemented.
 TangoJS uses the convention proposed in [^B-url-mixins].
 The mixins are just functions that append various methods to a given class prototype.
-This prototype is passed as `this`, thus mixing-in has to be performed using e.g. a `call` method, like
+This prototype is passed as `this`, thus mixing-in has to be performed using, e.g. a `call` method, like
 ```mixin.call(prototype, args...)```.

 [^B-url-mixins]: <https://javascriptweblog.wordpress.com/2011/05/31/a-fresh-look-at-javascript-mixins/>